shoui520/shoui520.github.io/docs/shouimethod.md

 # My personal method - "the Shoui method"
+!!! info "Purpose"
+    This is how I personally learned Japanese.
+It could be a useful read if you are already learning Japanese but are struggling and need some insight.
+This isn't really a "guide".

 ## Introduction
 Many people have asked me over the years what I did *specifically* during my Japanese learning journey.
 This article will just extensively detail my learning approach, specific things I did and overall philosophy to learning Japanese.